 What birds to expect on safari varies with the parks you visit and the time of year you are traveling.
-Most migratory birds begin arriving in Eastern and Southern Africa beginning in April, but this is also the rainy season with many camps closed until June.
-The dry season – late June to October – is better for wildlife viewing, and you’ll still see a lot of birds on safari.
+Most migratory birds begin arriving in Eastern and Southern Africa beginning in April.
+Unfortunately, this is the rainy season with many camps closed until June.
+The dry season – late June to October – is better for wildlife viewing, and no worries, you’ll still see a lot of birds on the savanna.
 Choose the best travel time and safari destinations for you.
+Combine destinations to see water birds, and birds of the savanna.

 No matter where you go, and whether you plan to focus on birdwatching on safari or not, you will see many wonderful, new-to-you, species!
 We recorded 100 life birds on our first safari, and almost 50 on our second.